Periodic Reporting for period 2 - HUMA (HUMAN ADAPTATION TO DIFFERENT ALTITUDES THROUGH TIME AND CLIMATIC CHANGES)

 GAS-CHROMATOGRAPHY: Adjustments were required due to practical issues.
 (See adjustment in paragraph 5).

-Ancient DNA and Statistics applied to lithic analysis are planned for the third year of fellowship.
-Once all the planned training are concluded, the researcher will provide a detailed report (D3.1 M4).
+Ancient DNA and Statistics applied to lithic analysis were completed during the third year of fellowship and the researcher provided a detailed report (D3.1 M4).

 This WP represents the essential step toward the understanding of the Later Stone Age living strategies and settlement choices in the Horn of Africa through the study of material culture, human remains and paleoenvironment.

-The ongoing analysis of dental calculus and Ancient DNA will be the focus of an integrated paper on Holocene lowland settlement in Somalia (D4.3).
-With the contribution of all the project collaborators, Dr. Mutri will also finalize one methodological paper to be published open access (D4.4).
+The analysis of dental calculus and Ancient DNA will be the focus of an integrated paper on the transition from Late Pleistocene to mid-Holocene lowland settlement in Somalia (D4.3).

-After an accurate revision of the published literature, the researcher built a worksheet that summarizes the features of the LSA sites of the Horn of Africa.
-This outcome will soon be published as a pre-print in FLORE (the publication repository if UNIFI) and made available open access, following the EU directions.
-Moreover, it is the starting point for a synthesis paper (D4.5) on High-elevation/Low-elevation settlement in the LSA of the HoA that is in preparation and will be presented at the 27th SAFA Meeting in Algarve, Portugal at the end of July within a session co-organized by the researcher with Christyan Tryon (Supervisor during the outgoing phase, University of Connecticut) and Veronica Waweru (Yale University).
+A synthesis paper (D4.5) on High-elevation/Low-elevation settlement in the LSA of the HoA that is in preparation and was presented at the 27th SAFA Meeting in Algarve, Portugal at the end of July within a session co-organized by the researcher with Christyan Tryon (Supervisor during the outgoing phase, University of Connecticut) and Veronica Waweru (Yale University).

-So far, the main scientific impact of the project has been the results of the data collected from the site of Beefa Cave.
+So far, the main scientific impact of the project has been the results of the data collected from the site of Beefa Cave and Iadadale.
 Both data from the lithic complex (typology, technology, use-wear and residue) and palaeoenvironmental data (macro-botanical remains, charred woods, charcoals, phytoliths, starch granules, isotope, faunal remains).
-The information obtained from these findings are essential to shed light on the paleoenvironment of the Ethiopian Highlands from roughly 7000 to 5000 BP.
-The expected impact on the local society of the Awash village and the surroundings of Melka Kunture area is focused on the increased self-awareness of local people, thanks to the outreach activity planned for the third year of the fellowship at the Melka Kunture Museum for local children.
-This, together with the enhanced tourism in the area due to the recent recognition of Melka Kunture as UNESCO HERITAGE site, will contribute to the improvement of the local economy.
+The information obtained from these findings are essential to shed light on the paleoenvironment of the Horn of Africa from roughly 12000 to 5000 BP.